marians/genesisclient/README.md

 This writes a file `13211-03ir.csv` to your current working directory.

 The DESTATIS and BAYERN backends require a login for all operations.
-Once you have screated an account on the desired backend system, you can pass user name and password via the `-u` and `-p` parameters:
+Once you have created an account on the desired backend system, you can pass user name and password via the `-u` and `-p` parameters:

     python -m genesisclient -s DESTATIS -u YOUR_USERNAME -p YOUR_PASSWORD -d 14111-0001